avinassh/blag/content/posts/fast-sqlite-inserts.md

 # Python Revisited

-I rewrote my python versions again with these tuned SQLite Parameters.
-This gave a huge boost and the running time was reduced drastically.
+I rewrote the Python script again, this time including the fine-tuned SQLite parameters which gave a huge boost and the running time was reduced drastically.

 - The naive for loop version took about 10 minutes to insert 100M rows.
 - The batched version took about 8.5 minutes to insert 100M rows.